SpeciesFileGroup/install_taxonworks/development/docker/README.md

 #### With PG::ConnectionBad: could not connect to server
 * Problem: Likely you have `config/database.yml` already set up for your native local server or some other location that is not available
 * Solution: You can remove `config/database.yml` and let the startup process reconstruct it or make sure config for development environment is the same as `config/database.yml.docker.compose.example`

+#### FATAL: database files are incompatible with server
+* This may happen if you had used to have a running docker-compose environment with a taxonworks prior to 0.22.3.
+To fix this problem you'll need to execute `docker-compose down` (**DO NOT** add `--volumes` param).
+Then you can restart the environment as usual.
+You'll notice that data will be migrated from legacy Postgres 10 to 12.

 #### With "A server is already running"
 * If an app container is not shut down correctly (`docker-compose down`) it can leave the file `tmp/server.pid`